Mark H. Gelber: Positions and awards

 In 2001 Gelber was elected to life membership in the Deutsche Akademie für Sprache und Dichtung (Darmstadt).
-From 2007-2014 he served as the Israeli academic representative on the Post-doctoral Fellowship Committee for the Minerva Foundation of the Max Planck Gesellschaft (München) with primary responsibility for the faculties of the humanities, social sciences and law.
-He regularly reviews research projects for the German-Israel Fund (GIF) and the Austrian Science Foundation.
+From 2007-2014 he was the Israeli academic representative on the Post-doctoral Fellowship Committee for the Minerva Foundation of the Max Planck Gesellschaft (München) with primary responsibility for the faculties of the humanities, social sciences and law.
+He regularly reviews research projects for the Israel Science Foundation, the German-Israel Fund and the Austrian Science Foundation.
 He was appointed twice by Israeli Ministers of Education to be a judge for the Israel Prize in World Literature and in Hebrew and Jewish Literatures.

-Gelber also sits on the International Scientific Board of the Österreichische Exilbibliothek (Vienna) and the executive board of the Institute for Jewish Studies in Antwerp.
-He is a member of the editorial board of the prestigious conditio judaica book series on German-Jewish Literature and Culture, first published at Niemeyer Verlag (Tübingen) and now published by Verlag Walter de Gruyter (Berlin) and is a member of the editorial board of the series "Perspectives on Jewish Texts and Contexts," also published by de Gruyter.
-He is on the international editorial board of "transversal," published by the Center of Jewish Studies, University of Graz, as well as the international editorial board of “Chilufim,” published by the Center for Jewish Cultural History at the University of Salzburg.
-He was elected to serve on the academic committee of the Internationale Stefan Zweig Gesellschaft (Salzburg) and also elected to the Executive Board of the Association for European Jewish Literature Studies (EJLS).
+Gelber is on the International Scientific Board of the Österreichische Exilbibliothek (Vienna) and the executive board of the Institute for Jewish Studies in Antwerp.
+He is a member of the editorial board of the conditio judaica book series on German-Jewish Literature and Culture, first published at Niemeyer Verlag (Tübingen) and now published by Verlag Walter de Gruyter (Berlin), and is a member of the editorial board of the series "Perspectives on Jewish Texts and Contexts," also published by de Gruyter.
+He is on the international editorial board of "transversal," published by the Center of Jewish Studies, University of Graz, as well as the international editorial board of Chilufim, published by the Center for Jewish Cultural History at the University of Salzburg.
+He was elected to the academic committee of the Internationale Stefan Zweig Gesellschaft (Salzburg) and also elected to the executuve board of the Association for European Jewish Literature Studies (EJLS).